 Policy 15.6.4: As part of the planning effort for parks and other public improvements, ensure that trees and other features are intentionally placed to frame and enhance views of the Willamette River and Kellogg Creek.
-Enhancement of riparian vegetation along Kellogg Creek to maintain cooler creek water temperatures will be a higher priority than maintaining or improving views of the creek.
+Enhancing riparian vegetation along Kellogg Creek to improve aquatic habitat conditions for native species will be a higher priority than maintaining or improving views of the creek.